dropwizard/dropwizard-flyway/README.md

     flyway:
       # The encoding of SQL migrations. (default: UTF-8)
       encoding: UTF-8

+      # The default schema managed by Flyway. (default: the first schema listed in schemas)
+      defaultSchema:

       # The schemas managed by Flyway. (default: default schema of the connection)
       schemas: